 Colonoscopy is a cancer detection and cancer prevention procedure that is more accurate at identifying cancers than Cologuard because the patient’s colon is visually inspected with an endoscope.
 Colonoscopy prevents colon cancer because the gastroenterologist removes precancerous polyps found during the screening examination.
 Precancerous polyps are found in 20% of women and 30% of men age 50 and older.

-Both Cologuard and colonoscopy are covered by some commercial insurance and Medicare as a one-time screening benefit with little to no out-of-pocket cost to the patient.
+Both Cologuard and colonoscopy are covered by commercial insurance and Medicare as a one-time screening benefit with little to no out-of-pocket cost to the patient.
 The list price of Cologuard is $650 (Medicare $500).
-The cost of colonoscopy performed in a community-based ambulatory surgery center is approximately $700 to $1,100 (Medicare $575).
+The cost of colonoscopy performed in a community-based ambulatory surgery center is approximately $700 to $1,300 (Medicare $650).
 Patients who have a positive Cologuard result may be required to pay all or a portion of the colonoscopy procedure out of pocket (subject to the patient’s deductible) because the colonoscopy is considered a diagnostic procedure and the patient’s screening benefit has been used.

 Advances in colonoscopy including lower volume preparations, Propofol anesthesia, and carbon dioxide for insufflation of the colon, have made colonoscopy safe with faster recovery times and less patient discomfort.